sebelga/gstore-node-docs/queries/findaround.md

 - **showKey**(default: false)
 Adds a "__key" property to the entity data with the complete Key from the Datastore.

+**cache** (default: the "global" cache configuration)
+"true" = read from the cache and prime the cache with the query response.

+**ttl** (default: the global `cache.ttl.queries` value) Custom TTL value for the cache.
+For multi-store it can be an object of TTL values.

 ```js
 const options = { after: 20, readAll: true, format: "ENTITY" };
 BlogPost.findAround('publishedOn', '2016-03-01', options)